 Hummingbirds are the primary birds that play a role in pollination in North America.
 Their long beaks and tongues draw nectar from tubular flowers.
 Pollen is carried on both their beaks and feathers.
 Regions closer to the tropics, with warmer climates, boast the largest number of hummingbird species and the greatest number of native plants to support their need for food.
-The Ruby-throated Hummingbird (Archilochus colubris) is the only common species in Ouebec.
+A number of hummingbirds spend the summer in British Columbia.
+Anna's Hummingbirds (Calypte anna) have the northern most year round range and are a common site in the winter in coastal

 Hummingbirds can see the colour red; bees cannot.
-Many tropical flowers, grown as annuals in the Lake Erie Lowlands, along with native woodland edge plants, attract hummingbirds.
+Many tropical flowers grown as annuals, along with native woodland edge plants, attract hummingbirds.